Chorlton-on-Medlock

-Chorlton-on-Medlock or Chorlton-upon-Medlock is an inner city area of Manchester, England.
+Chorlton-on-Medlock is an inner city area of Manchester, England.

 Historically in Lancashire, Chorlton-on-Medlock is bordered to the north by the River Medlock, which runs immediately south of Manchester city centre.
 Its other borders roughly correspond to Stockport Road, Hathersage Road, Moss Lane East and Boundary Lane.
 Neighbouring districts are Hulme to the west, Ardwick to the east and Victoria Park, Rusholme and Moss Side to the south.
 A large portion of the district along Oxford Road is occupied by the campuses of the University of Manchester, Manchester Metropolitan University, and the Royal Northern College of Music.
 To the south of the university's Oxford Road campus a considerable area is occupied by a group of contiguous hospitals including Manchester Royal Infirmary, to the west of which is Whitworth Park.